PaurushVishnoi/wireappChallenge/findings-report.md

 Risks (High-Level, Not Tied to a Specific Defect)

-### UI flash after logout may create perception of a failed logout
+**1. UI flash after logout may create perception of a failed logout**
 - Even though data is not exposed, the experience may reduce trust.

-### Session persistence is acceptable but may require product clarification
+**2. Session persistence is acceptable but may require product clarification**
-- As stated in TC-07, for a secure messaging platform, persistent sessions should ideally be configurable or controlled
+- As stated in TC-07, for a secure messaging platform like Wire, persistent login without explicit "Remember Me" settings may pose risks depending on the target security model.

+It should be validated whether this persistence aligns with product requirements (especially for shared machines or high-security contexts).
 (e.g., session timeout, “Remember Me”).

 | ID       | Severity | Type                | Description                                                                                                                                                                                                                    | Expected                                                                                                                             | Actual                                                                                                         |
 | -------- | -------- | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------- |